eengnr/openharmonie/README.md

 ## Pi Zero W configuration

+### Setup a non-root user

+- Add a new user with name `openharmonie`

+  `$ sudo adduser openharmonie`

+- Enter `openharmonie` as password and confirm all other values

+- Add the user to the groups `dialout` to send commands via serial connection

+  `$ sudo adduser openharmonie dialout`

+- Add the user to the group `video` to send commands via IR

+  `$ sudo adduser openharmonie video`

+Note: The files will be kept in the `pi` user home folder and owned for simplicity.

 ### Listener for MQTT commands

 #### Shell script as MQTT client

-A shell script `mqttsubscriber.sh` is running on the Pi Zero W which is receiving MQTT updates and calls another script to send out IR commands (or adb commands for Fire TV).
+A shell script `openharmonie.sh` is running on the Pi Zero W which is receiving MQTT updates and calls another script to send out IR commands (or adb commands for Fire TV).

 The script watches if the `mosquitto_sub` process is still running every 5 seconds; if not, the script exits.

-`$ touch ~/openharmonie/mqttsubscriber.sh && chmod +x ~/openharmonie/mqttsubscriber.sh`
+`$ touch ~/openharmonie/openharmonie.sh && chmod +x ~/openharmonie/openharmonie.sh`

-See `/home/pi/openharmonie/mqttsubscriber.sh`
+See `/home/pi/openharmonie/openharmonie.sh`

 #### Turn the MQTT shell script to a system service

-- Create a new file `mqttsubscriber.service` in `~/openharmonie`
+- Create a new file `openharmonie.service` in `~/openharmonie`

-  See `/home/pi/openharmonie/mqttsubscriber.service`
+  See `/home/pi/openharmonie/openharmonie.service`

 - Copy the file to the `systemd` configuration folder

-  `$ sudo cp mqttsubscriber.service /etc/systemd/system`
+  `$ sudo cp openharmonie.service /etc/systemd/system`

 - Reload the systemd configuration